 Concerned about Online Promotion of Prostitution in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 There is a separate aggravated form of the offense called Aggravated Online Promotion of Prostitution.

-As of September of 2019, Online Promotion of Prostitution is to be codified at Section 43.031 of the Texas Penal Code.
-Subsection (a) describes the offense as follows:
+Online Promotion of Prostitution was codified at Section 43.031 of the Texas Penal Code.2 Subsection (a) describes the offense as follows:

 A person commits an offense if the person owns, manages, or operates an interactive computer service or information content provider, or operates as an information content provider, with the intent to promote the prostitution of another person or facilitate another person to engage in prostitution.